Customer Success Strategies e-book

 - Support Rep (if any)

-- Ask (Email or phone interview): What were you hoping to achieve when you originally purchased or subscribed the product?
+- Ask (Via Email or phone interview): What were you hoping to achieve when you originally purchased or subscribed the product?

-- Ask (Email or phone interview): Why did you leave?
+- Ask (Via Email or phone interview): Why did you leave?

-- Ask (Email or phone interview): What we could have done to keep you as a customer?
+- Ask (Via Email or phone interview): What we could have done to keep you as a customer?

-Tip: If you have hundreds of customers and it’s not possible to call them.
-In that case, you take a sample of 50-100 customers to email or do a phone interview.
+Tip: Assume that you have hundreds of customer and it’s not possible to call them.
+In that case, you can take a sample of 50-100 customers to email or do a phone interview.

 Analyze the product engagement data to learn how were they using the product.
 That should give you enough indicators to answer the above questions.